 R&H - Can you tell us about the Brew Master's role in making beer?

-MM – As the Brewmaster, I am responsible for the entire process of brewing from the receipt of the first kernels of barley (and other ingredients) through to the last bottle of Pilsner being shipped to stores, and all stages in between – the wort or raw beer as it is brewed; green beer when it is first put into fermentation tanks; after it has finished aging but still unfiltered, then filtered and finally packaged beer.
-Any activities that are part of those stages of making beer fall under my jurisdiction including the equipment needed for brewing and aging, and of course, a key success factor is our people and their training.
+MM - As the Brewmaster, I am responsible for the entire process of brewing from the receipt of the first kernels of barley (and other ingredients) through to the last bottle of Pilsner being shipped to stores, and all stages in between - the wort or raw beer as it is brewed; green beer when it is first put into fermentation tanks; after it has finished aging but still unfiltered, then filtered and finally packaged beer.
+Any activities that are part of those stages of making beer fall under my jurisdiction including the equipment needed for brewing and aging, and of course, a key success factor is their training.

 R&H - Are there many differences in that role in Canada vs Europe?

 MM - The differences aren't as pronounced between brewing in Canada and Europe, but the differences are significant between global commercial breweries and small independent craft breweries, which both exist in either market.
 Large brewers are very concerned about ‘efficiency’, ‘cost-cutting’, and mechanization; whereas the smaller independent craft breweries are more interested in traditional artisanship, premium ingredients and quality standards.
 I’m glad I work at the second type.

 R&H – How have you taken the old Bavarian Pilsner brewing laws and modified them for use in the Canadian Market?

 MM – I haven’t modified the Bavarian Purity Law at all.
 Steam Whistle Pilsner is made according to those old world traditions.